-Although the need for higher wages and the reduction of the pay gap are almost unanimously admitted by social partners and other stakeholders, the financing of the wages’ reform operated by the new law raises some serious questions.
-The law does not calculate the budgetary impact and does not indicate the source of financing.
-In an attempt to increase the budgetary revenus needed for the wage increases provided by the law 153/2017, the Government announced in July 2017 a series of highly controversial fiscal and economic measures , such as replacing of the profit tax with tax on turnover for companies, additional taxation of higher wages, introduction of a maximum threshold for maternity leave indemnity or the interdiction to cumulate the pension and wage in the public system might represent an attempt to find the necessary financial resources.
+Although the need for higher wages and the reduction of the pay gap are almost unanimously acknowledged by social partners and other stakeholders, the financing of the wages’ reform operated by the new law raises some serious questions.
+The Unique Pay Law does not calculate the budgetary impact and does not indicate the source of financing.
+According to Article 33 of Law No. 24/2000, every draft law must be accompanied by an impact study that estimates the economic costs related it; however, this provision is often overlooked.
+In an attempt to increase the budgetary revenues necessary to support the wage increases provided by the Unique Pay Law, the government announced a series of highly controversial fiscal and economic measures in July 2017.
+These measures, which could be seen as an attempt to find the necessary financial resources, include:

+replacing the tax on company profit with a tax on turnover;

+additional taxation of higher wages;

+the introduction of a maximum threshold for maternity leave indemnity;

+an instruction to cumulate pensions and wages in the public sector.